LogtalkDotOrg/logtalk3/INSTALL.md

 operating-systems and for easy Logtalk integration with popular Prolog compilers.

-The POSIX shell scripts assume that `/bin/bash` is available.
+The POSIX shell scripts assume that `bash` is available.

 Logtalk basic installation